-We're pleased to announce that Intrinio now offers full access to over 200,000 Economic Data Series through our API, Excel add-in and Google Sheets add-on
+We’re pleased to announce that Intrinio now offers full access to over 200,000 Economic Data Series through our API and Excel add-in.

 The full list of 200,000 different series is available on the Federal Reserve Economic Data Website.

 Now, in addition to analyzing our wealth of financial data, you can analyze thousands of economic data points to help you understand the economy on different levels.